-II.A.3.b)

-must include current certification in the specialty for which they are the program director by the American Board of Medical Genetics and Genomics or specialty qualifications that are acceptable to the Review Committee; (Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic certification in clinical genetics and genomics.
-(Core)

-Association (AOA) acceptable, there is no AOA board that offers certification in this specialty]

-II.A.3.b).(1) The Review Committee accepts only current ABMGG genetics and genomics.
-(Core)

-II.A.3.b).(2) The program director must be actively participating in the

-ABMGG Continuing Certification program in clinical

-II.A.3.c) must include ongoing clinical activity; and, (Core)

-Background and Intent: A program director is a role model for faculty members and residents.
-The program director must participate in clinical activity consistent with the specialty.
-This activity will allow the program director to role model the Core Competencies for the faculty members and residents.
+II.A.3.b) must include current certification in the specialty for which they are the program director by the American Osteopathic Board of Neuromusculoskeletal Medicine, or specialty qualifications that are acceptable to the Review Committee; (Core) [Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) acceptable, there is no ABMS member board that offers certification in this specialty] II.A.3.b).(1) Current certification through the American Osteopathic Board of Special Proficiency in Osteopathic Manipulative Medicine (AOBSPOMM) is also acceptable. ^(Core) II.A.3.c) must include ongoing clinical activity.
+(Core) residents.
+The specialty.
+This nd Intent: A program director is a role model for faculty members and program director must participate in clinical activity consistent with the activity will allow the program director to role model the Core for the faculty members and residents.

-II.A.3.d) must include a full-time faculty appointment.
-(Core)

 II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; resident recruitment and selection, evaluation, and promotion of residents, and disciplinary action; supervision of residents; and resident education in the context of patient care.
-(Core)

-II.A.4.a) The program director must:

-II.A.4.a).(1) be a role model of professionalism; (Core)
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; resident recruitment and selection, evaluation, and promotion of residents, and disciplinary action; supervision of residents; and resident education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core)